 In practice, unless you know what you’re doing, counterconditioning is quite difficult.

-Actually, there are at least three ways in which counterconditioning can go wrong.
+Actually, there are at least four ways in which counterconditioning can go wrong.

 Problem one: choosing the wrong procedure

 We sometimes mistake hyper arousal and happy-excited emotional states for fear.

 In such cases, presenting a stimulus that’s not scary, and then treats, might have little to no effect on the animal’s behaviour – or even increase arousal.
 Such procedures might inadvertently reinforce whatever behaviour is being shown, and solutions other than counterconditioning are called for.

 The animal is exposed to something potentially scary (and it might be more scary than you think).
 Step one.